Calvary Chapel of the Canyons is a fellowship of believers in the Lordship of Jesus Christ.

 Prepared - for the soon return of Jesus.
 Rev. 3:11

-Therefore, we embrace Jesus, full of grace and Truth!
+Therefore, we follow Jesus, full of grace and Truth!
 John 1:14

 Intelligent… about Jesus Christ.
 1 Pet.
 3:18

-Therefore, we embrace His Word from Genesis to Revelation and all its Wisdom.
+Therefore, we Study the Bible from Genesis to Revelation and all its Wisdom.
 John 8:31-32

 Faithful… to Jesus Christ.
 Rev. 3:8

-Therefore, we embrace His call to Serve Him to the very end.
+Therefore, we stay loyal to Him and His teachings to the very end.
 Matt.
 25:21

 Empowered… by the Holy Spirit to Make Disciples.
 Acts 1:8